 - reduce regulatory burden - good relationships with local authorities can often make doing business easier

-- identify new business opportunities - eg for development of new products or services
+- identify new business opportunities - eg for the development of new products or services

 Business in the Community (BITC) offers more information on the benefits of being a responsible business.